 Here are some key definitions to know when dealing with the estate administration process.
-If this is your first time, an experienced probate lawyer can answer all your questions and help you to navigate this challenging time.
+If this is your first time, an experienced probate lawyer in Aventura can answer all your questions and help you to navigate this challenging time.

 What is a Will?

 A will is a written document formally signed and witnessed and meets specific requirements under Florida law.
 More formally known as a Last Will and Testament, this document outlines the deceased's final wishes.
-This includes the distribution of assets and can also name guardians for children and outline funeral preferences.
+This includes the distribution of assets and can also assign guardians for children and outline funeral preferences.
 Handwritten wills are valid in probate court but may pose certain challenges.

 Who is the Testator?